Speaker | Time | Text |

 Do we see, are we able to decipher any meaning in any of them so far? | ||

-Well, there have been tantalizing meanings we have seen at some astrological time. | ||
+Well, there have been tantalizing meanings. | ||

-Uh, such as the sign for Venus, Mars, Mercury. | ||
+We have seen some astrological signs, such as the sign for Venus, Mars, Mercury, but not that often. | ||

-We have seen tantalizing hints at ancient languages, such as ancient Hebrew, uh, Egyptian hieroglyphics, et cetera, et cetera. | ||
+We have seen tantalizing hints at ancient languages, such as ancient Hebrew, Egyptian, hieroglyphics, etc., etc. | ||

-But nothing that we can really put a finger on, or nothing that will spell out a message to us. | ||
+But nothing that we can really put a finger on or nothing that will spell out a message to us. | ||

-It seems more like these are symbols...
-Alright, let's try this avenue. | ||
+It seems more like these are symbols really. | ||

-How about anything Repetitive. | ||
+How about anything repetitive? | ||

-In other words, do you see any patterns frequently recurring? | ||
+In other words, do you see any pattern frequently recurring? | ||

-The only pattern that we've seen frequently recurring are simple circles. | ||
+The only pattern that we've seen frequently recurring are simple circles or circles with rings on them. | ||

 Sometimes there's a vague resemblance from one year to the next of a few. | ||